 However, the role rice plays in these areas is debatable.

-So what’s the deal with rice?
-Is it weight loss friendly or fattening?
+So, what’s the deal with rice?
+Is it weight-loss-friendly or high in calories?
 This article gets to the bottom of this question.

 This diagram shows what whole grains versus white grains look like: